section-engineering-education/engineering-education/content/articles/advancement-of-swing-frameworks-in-java/index.md

 - Familiarity with the introduction to java swing.
 Refer to this [introduction to java swing](https://www.section.io/engineering-education/introduction-to-java-swing/) article.

 ### Pluggable feel and look provided by swing
 The pluggable feel and look provided by Swing is one of the reasons that makes it considered by Java code.
 The control of Swing makes it create an aesthetic feeling.
-Meaning that the look and feel of a component can be separated from the logic of the component because that is what Swing does.
+Meaning that Swing can separate the look and feel of a component from the component's logic.

-It is possible to “plugin” an unused look and feels for any given component with failure to create any side effects in the code that uses that component.
-Pluggable feel-and-look has important benefits all through.
+It is possible to "plugin" a new look and feel for any given component with failure to create any side effects in the code that uses that component.
+Pluggable feel-and-look has significant benefits all through.

-It is practical to explain a feel and look that is uniform across all platforms, that is, suppose an application will be running in a MacOS environment only, it is achievable to define the MacOS feel and look.
+It is practical to explain a feel and look that is uniform across all platforms.
+Suppose an application will be running in a MacOS environment only.
+It is achievable to define the MacOS feel and look.
 It is also possible to model the convention feel and look.

 To sum up, the feel and look can be changed dynamically at run time.

 ### The MVC (Model-View-Controller) connection
-The Swing framework is ideal since it is underpinned by the ideas and its design referring to the link created by the MVC.
+The Swing framework is ideal since it is underpinned by the ideas and design referring to the link created by the MVC.
 Problems arise from Swing components due to a high level of differences caused by the separation of the controller and view.

-On the other hand, Swing deploys a modified version of MVC, that combines view and controller binding into an exclusive logical object referred to as the UI delegate.
+On the other hand, Swing deploys a modified version of MVC that combines view and controller binding into an exclusive logical object referred to as the UI delegate.
 The Separable Model blueprint or the Model-Delegate blueprint are the two techniques used by Swing.

 Although the component blueprint of Swing's Framework is based on MVC, the traditional implementation is not deployed.
 The blueprint of the Model-Delegate resizes and realizes Swing's pluggable feel and look.

 ### Event handling
-Since we have some information about swing frameworks we can proceed to how events are handled in the preceding section.
-Swing generates the interactions to be handled by the components responding to user input as well as events.
+Since we have some information about swing frameworks, we can discuss how events are handled in the preceding section.
+Swing generates the interactions to be governed by the components responding to user input as well as events.
 When a set timer goes off, it triggers an event.

 The most important part of all Swing-based applications is event handling.
 In most instances, Events in AWT are also used in swings, and the execution of these events are all contained in `java.awt.event`.
 The `java.swing.event`allows for packaging only Swing-specific events.
 Illustrated by the code below is an event-generated swing button `PUSH `.